Inspector Ghote Goes by Train: Plot summary

-At lunch Red abruptly insists on taking Ghote's photograph.
-The train enters a dark tunnel and no one can see anything.
-Ghote finds the meal bitter and unpleasant but has a second helping to please the cook and notices the second helping tastes different.
+At lunch, Red abruptly insists on taking Ghote's photograph.
+The train enters a dark tunnel, and no one can see anything.
+Ghote finds the meal bitter and unpleasant but has a second helping to please the cook and notices that the second helping tastes different.

 Ghote realises that he has been drugged.
 He forces himself to get up and vomit in the toilet, then collapses.
 Waking, he overhears Mary Jane arguing with Bhattacharya.
 He asks for tea, which Mary Jane helps him to drink.
-By the time the train reaches the next station Ghote is well again.
+When the train reaches the next station, Ghote is well again.
 He decides to take no action against Red, who he is sure is responsible for the poisoning, out of respect for Mary Jane.

-At the next station an old lady, Mrs Chiplanka, insists in joining their carriage.
-She claims to be a respectable pillar of the community who once worked with Mahatma Gandhi to achieve independence from the British.
+At the next station, an old lady, Mrs. Chiplanka, insists on joining their carriage.
+She claims to be a respectable community pillar, having once worked with Mahatma Gandhi to achieve independence from the British.
 Ghote notes her spectacles are fitted with ordinary window glass.
 He searches her luggage but finds nothing.
 Although Ghote suspects her of being Bhattacharya's accomplice, he can do nothing without evidence.

-That afternoon Ghote makes little progress in obtaining a confession, so he decides to wear down Bhattacharya by depriving him of sleep.
-Mrs Chiplanka objects to this as it is a form of torture.
+That afternoon, Ghote makes little progress in obtaining a confession, so he decides to wear down Bhattacharya by depriving him of sleep.
+Mrs. Chiplanka objects to this as it is a form of torture.
 Angered, Ghote accuses her of being Bhattacharya's accomplice.

-Mrs Chiplanka, embarrassed, admits that she wears the glasses for show.
-Many years ago Gandhi told her to wear spectacles when he saw her leaning close to her work.
-Rather than correct the great man's mistake or worry him, Mrs Chiplanka began wearing false glasses much like his own.
+Mrs. Chiplanka, embarrassed, admits that she wears the glasses for show.
+Gandhi told her to wear spectacles many years ago when he saw her leaning close to her work.
+Rather than correct the great man's mistake or worry him, Mrs. Chiplanka began wearing false glasses much like his own.

-After this, Ghote realises there never were any accomplices and Bhattacharya says he will plea guilty.
+After this, Ghote realises there were no accomplices, and Bhattacharya says he will plead guilty.
 He makes a full statement, which Ghote takes down.

 Red seems disillusioned by Bhattacharya's confession.
-Mary Jane comforts Red, who agrees to go with her to the United States of America.
+Mary Jane comforts Red, who agrees to go to the United States of America with her.

-Bhattacharya signs the statement, which is witnessed by Ramaswami.
+Bhattacharya signs the statement, which is Ramaswami's witness.
 Tired from the long night, Ghote accepts Ramaswami's offer to guard Bhattacharya while Ghote sleeps.

-An hour later Ghote is woken.
+An hour later, Ghote is woken.
 Bhattacharya has escaped.
 Ghote gives chase.
-The train is in motion and Ghote searches the other carriages then climbs onto the roof.
+The train is in motion, and Ghote searches the other carriages and climbs onto the roof.
 He finds Bhattacharya in the driver's compartment and takes him into custody.
-Moments later the train arrives in Mumbai and the novel ends.
+Moments later, the train arrives in Mumbai, and the novel ends.